Alameda Malaga

 • Salt

-• Peel the tomatoes by putting tomatoes in boiling water for five minutes then removing and plunging into cold water.
+2. Peel the tomatoes by putting them in boiling water for five minutes, then remove and plunge into cold water.

-• Put sliced garlic and the rest of ingredients in a bowl, mash together until it holds together, adding the olive oil gradually.
+3. Put sliced garlic and the rest of the ingredients in a bowl, mash together until it holds together, adding the olive oil gradually.

 Migas

-Migas is a dish from Malaga that is associated with winter months but can be found in restaurants throughout the year.
-It’s a dish made from leftover bread, olive oil, and other ingredients.
-The key to making good migas is using good bread and olive oil and stirring constantly until it’s ready to serve.
+Migas is a dish from Malaga associated with winter months but can be found in restaurants throughout the year.
+It’s made from leftover bread, olive oil, and other ingredients.
+The key to good migas is using good bread and olive oil and stirring constantly until it’s ready to serve.

 Ingredients: